danielteeny/TabWrangler/README.md

 - **Port-Based Matching**: Distinguishes between services on different ports (e.g., `192.168.1.100:8080` vs `192.168.1.100:3000`)
 - **Auto-Detection**: Automatically detects duplicates as you browse
 - **Auto-Updating List**: Duplicate tabs are automatically displayed and updated in real-time
+- **Expandable Groups**: Expand duplicate groups to see and manage individual tabs
+- **Tab Navigation**: Click any tab title in an expanded group to switch to that tab
-- **Individual Controls**: Close specific duplicate groups with dedicated close buttons
+- **Individual Controls**: Close specific duplicate groups or individual tabs with dedicated close buttons
 - **Pinned Tab Protection**: Pinned tabs are automatically excluded from duplicate detection
 - **Flexible Options**: Choose to keep the newest or oldest duplicate
 - **Match Mode Descriptions**: Dynamic descriptions explain each match mode as you select it